vaishnavitnaik/LangSurfer/README.md

-Sure!
-Here's a shorter version for your GitHub README file:

----

 # LangSurfer

 LangSurfer is a Chrome extension designed to help you learn any language while surfing the internet.
 It integrates translations and interactive learning tools into your web browsing, making language learning effortless and enjoyable.